A unique fountain pen with an adjustable nib that can be changed from hard to soft, altering how much the nib flexes with pressure.

 |Tip Type:||Fountain Pen|

-Most orders placed before 3pm will be sent out the same day.
+Orders placed before 3pm Monday to Friday will normally be sent out the same day.

-Free delivery for orders over £10, and just £1.50 for smaller orders.
-Express next day delivery available for £6.95 extra, or FREE with any order over £100.
+FREE First Class Royal Mail delivery for orders over £10, and just £1.50 for smaller orders.
+Royal Mail Special Delivery Guaranteed Next Day available for £6.95 extra, or FREE with any order over £100.
 No delivery surcharges for Northern Ireland, Highlands & Islands or anywhere else!

 For more, see our Delivery Information page.